hydrargyrum/attic/README.rst

 * xattrs-set: set/unset xattrs on files with a nice command-line syntax
 * xephyr-run-cmd: run a Xephyr server and run a command in it (like xvfb-run)
 * yml2json: basic convert YAML to JSON
+* zeropipe: wrapper for other programs which can take NULL-separated lines

 For more info, see also: http://indigo.re